 More efficient information sharing saves time and effort.
 Being able to share more useful information when it is needed, healthcare providers and patients can reduce the costs associated with paper-based or archaic systems, superfluous lab tests, and more.

-With connections to HIEs and EHRs, interoperability capabilities can ensure compliance with pay-for-performance initiatives (MACRA/MIPS), the Cures Act, and other regulations.
 As long as sensitive data is initially entered correctly via an interoperable network, an entity stands a greater chance of securely storing protected health information (PHI) throughout its life cycle.

 Interoperability facilitates a quicker and more precise collection of public health data.
 In the ideal scenario, every healthcare provider and office would be interoperable, creating a single national or even international network.
 All data pertaining to patient healthcare would be shareable with any eligible hospital, diagnostic center, laboratory, etc.